CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 73.8.sec=The {_market_surveillance_authority} shall take appropriate measures, as provided for in Article 19 of Regulation (EU) 2019/1020, within seven days from the date it received the notification referred to in paragraph 1 of this Article, and shall follow the notification procedures as provided in that Regulation.

-73.9.sec=For high-{_risk} {_AI_systems} referred to in Annex III that are placed on the market or put into service by {_providers} that are subject to Union legislative instruments laying down reporting obligations equivalent to those set out in this Regulation, the notification of {_serious_incidents} shall be limited to those referred to in Article {Article.3.Xnum}, point (49)(c).
+73.9.sec=For high-{_risk} {_AI_systems} referred to in Annex {Annex.III.Xnum} that are placed on the market or put into service by {_providers} that are subject to Union legislative instruments laying down reporting obligations equivalent to those set out in this Regulation, the notification of {_serious_incidents} shall be limited to those referred to in Article {Article.3.Xnum}, point (49)(c).

 73.10.sec=For high-{_risk} {_AI_systems} which are {_safety_components} of devices, or are themselves devices, covered by Regulations (EU) 2017/745 and (EU) 2017/746, the notification of {_serious_incidents} shall be limited to those referred to in Article {Article.3.Xnum}, point (49)(c) of this Regulation, and shall be made to the {_national_competent_authority} chosen for that purpose by the Member States where the incident occurred.